 Meanwhile, here are 10 things you need to know about helmet laws as they stand, noting that this situation can change at any time:

 1 What should I look for when buying a helmet?

-It is now legal for retailers to sell helmets compliant to any of the recognised standards, AS1698, UNECE 22.05, DOT, Snell, BSI.
+It is now legal for retailers to sell helmets compliant to the recognised standards AS1698, UNECE 22.05, DOT, Snell and BSI.
 A helmet only has to be “fit for purpose” to be sold and the “purpose” may be either road use or motor sport use where helmets to other standards are allowed.
-This means that when purchasing a helmet for road use riders must ensure the helmet is compliant to AS1698 or UNECE 22.05 dependant on where the rider lives.
+This means that when purchasing a helmet for road use, riders must ensure the helmet is compliant to AS1698 or UNECE 22.05 only.

 2 Where can I wear a European helmet?